 - Keep your hands, feet, and unkind comments to yourself.

 CLASS PROCEDURES: Every minute I have with a student is extremely valuable, therefore the following procedures must be followed on a daily basis.

 - Enter the room quietly and prepare to learn (sharpen pencils/gather materials necessary) and begin work on Bellringer.

 - Demonstrate positive character traits that illustrate respect to the teacher and your peers.
 Raise hand to speak and listen actively to peers and teacher during lectures and discussions.

 - Dismissal comes from the teacher.
 I will dismiss you from my class once the room is in order and students are seated.

-CONSEQUENCES: Consequences are the result of not choosing to conduct yourself in a manner that is aligned to the classroom expectations and procedures.
+CONSEQUENCES: Consequences are the result of not choosing to conduct yourself in a manner that is aligned to the classroom and school wide expectations and procedures.
 If you are unable to make the appropriate decisions in order to meet the classroom expectations it may result in the following consequences.

 - Verbal warning

 - Parent contact